This week lil man came down with a cold that developed into a respiratory thing. One thing I dread as mom, taking lil man to the doctor.

-Lil man does not like to be touched by strangers (sometimes even friends/relatives he knows).
-He certainly does not want something in his mouth, ears, back or chest!
+Our lil man does not like to be touched by strangers (sometimes even friends/relatives he knows), common for kids with ASD.
+And he certainly does not want anything in his mouth, ears, back or touching his chest!

-As a result, I (at 22 weeks pregnant) have to hold lil man against my body with both arms by his side while the doctor tries to complete the exam.
-Lil man screams and cries while trying to get away as a result.
-And really who can blame him.
+At 22 weeks pregnant I have to hold lil man against my body with both arms by his side while the doctor tries to complete the exam.
+Lil man screams and cries while trying to get away.
+And really who can blame him??

 We spent an hour at the doctors office trying to get a full exam and some results/treatment plan.
 Not a fun time for anyone to be a part of, but necessary for lil man to get better.

-I share this story for a few reasons: this happens at more then just the doctors office and may be why we as a family choose to avoid certain places, so others are aware of ways ASD can affect necessary things in life, and as a reminder that sometimes as parents we have to do things for the best interest of our children.
+I share this story for a few reasons: this happens at more then just the doctors office and is a reason why we as a family choose to avoid certain places.
+We want others to be aware of ways ASD can affect necessary things in life, and sometimes as parents we have to do things for the best interest of our children.